crowhound/SF-Platformer/README.md

 # SF-Platformer-Package
  This is Shatter Fantasy Platformer Unity package that can be used to create any game needing platformer like controls.

+## Pre-alpha repo management warning
+Heads up during the pre-alpha most things were just committed directly to the main branch of the repo.
+Starting with alpha one we will have a branch for each development release cycle and we will be grouping feature sets into pull requests for organization.
+Example the future audio features will be in a pull-request called Audio-Manager-1.
+When it is finished, tested, and reviwed than it will be merged into the current release cycle being worked on.

 ## Install Instructions
 This package was built with the idea of using Unity's built in package manager to help make installing and choosing which version of the package you want to use easier.